-These Lakais felt great and skated well, but it's important that you get the right size, as they run a bit small, so getting a half size up may be needed (our lead tester did this).
+These Lakais felt great and skated well, but it's important to note that they run a bit small, so getting a half size up may be necessary (our lead tester did this).
 Since the Carrolls are thicker and have more padding than most others, they take some time to break in, but like the Emericas, the added durability makes it worth the wait.
 Once broken in, the XLK cup sole provides a great amount of board feel and grips well while skating, but the tread is not very deep, so the traction began to wear out faster than other shoes we tested.
 Several skate shoe companies have started reissuing or releasing updated versions of shoes from the early 2000s, and the Lakai Carroll is a great example of an iconic shoe with an updated sole for a more modern fit and performance.

-The Nike SB Check Solarsoft Canvas is a good shoe that breaks in in no time and is pretty much ready to skate as soon as you are.
+The Nike SB Check Solarsoft Canvas is a good shoe with a quick break-in period, pretty much ready to skate as soon as you are.
 The canvas upper is breathable and skates well, which, paired with the vulcanized sole, creates the most lightweight shoe in the test group.
 The canvas on the SB Check must be reinforced in some way because it held up better than any other canvas shoe we tested or have tried before.
 The Solarsoft sock liner is super comfortable and offers excellent support, especially for how thin this shoe is.
 The vulcanized sole is very grippy and offers excellent traction on and off the board.

 Although the SB Check Solarsoft proved more durable than your average canvas shoe, they still didn't hold up as well as any of the leather or synthetic shoes.
 Also, even though the insole has a good amount of comfort, the outsole is rather thin and doesn't provide much impact protection.
 Like most of the shoes we tested, these Nikes don't have much ankle support or any lace protection, but since the lace closure tapers toward the toe and sits pretty high up on the foot, we didn't break any of the laces during testing.
 The only other thing that we find strange is that the toebox feels much wider than the rest of the shoe.
 They fit correctly and were very comfortable for walking, but the forefoot area felt a bit too roomy and loose while skating.
-We did have to size up to US Men's 8.5 after discovering the size 8 we ordered was too small.
+We ended up sizing up a half size because our usual size was too small.
 All in all, the Nike SB Check Solarsoft is a very lightweight and well-ventilated shoe that'll keep your feet cool through long skate sessions.
 And for those who prefer thin and flexible skate shoes, this is a good option that you can start skating right out of the box.

-The New Balance All Coasts 574 V1 is technically a "lifestyle" shoe, as it's not part of New Balance's skateboarding line, NB Numeric.
-However, we looked it over and found it worthy of giving a shot, and found it works as a casual skate shoe.
+The New Balance All Coasts 574 is technically a "lifestyle" shoe, as it's not part of New Balance's skateboarding line, NB Numeric.
+However, we found it works as a casual skate shoe.
 While the sole took some time to break in, the narrow fit held our feet in place well, with no slippage of the heel.
 The upper is mostly suede around the toe, heel, and side panel for durability, with mesh over the toe and near the collar for ventilation.
 Although the sole is flat, the insoles provided sufficient arch support, which several other models lacked.
 The REVlite midsole is lightweight and provides good cushioning, and the gum sole bottoms deliver a decent amount of traction.
 Despite not being marketed as a skate shoe, the New Balance 574 is quite good for skateboarding and a very comfortable shoe overall.

 While some may enjoy the fact that these Adidas are thin, the lack of protection and support is not ideal for taking impacts, and aside from a tiny bit of padding in the collar, there is nothing to keep your feet from taking a beating.
 While the Seeley's don't require much time to break in, their durability isn't great, as they showed more signs of wear and didn't hold up as well as the majority of the shoes we tested.
-Despite the shoes being lightweight, the upper's synthetic material is not very breathable and there are no perforations for ventilation, so they get pretty hot, especially on warmer days.
+Despite their light weight, the upper's synthetic material is not very breathable, and without perforation for ventilation, they can get pretty hot on warmer days.
 All things considered, the Adidas Seeley is a good shoe for skateboarding that's lightweight, affordable, and versatile.

 The Vans Authentic is an icon and played a huge role in the development of skate shoes as we know them today.
 The first shoe designed specifically for skateboarding is the Vans Era, which is nearly identical to the Authentic, except that it has a little bit of padding in the collar.
 Vans' patented waffle sole is the gold standard for skate shoes, as it breaks in quickly, is super grippy, and delivers an incredible amount of board feel.
 The Authentic has a simple canvas upper with no additional materials or padding, which keeps them lightweight and breathable, but isn't very durable or protective.
 Vans also offers the Authentic Pro, which is reinforced with rubber and made with higher quality materials for added durability, but at a higher price.
 As a classic and instantly recognizable silhouette, the Vans Authentic is one of the most imitated shoes on Earth, and most skate footwear brands have a model that's heavily inspired by it.